 You should also visit the page to the left which was designed to give you advice based upon your specific degree.

 - Step 2 – Know Your Time Limit and Residency Requirements!

 Each degree must be completed within a specific amount of time, with a certain number of hours earned in residence at an approved campus or extension site.
-For example, the MACE degree must be completed within 7 years, with 22 hours completed at the Dallas or Houston campuses.
+For example, the MACE degree must be completed within 7 years, with 22 hours completed at the Dallas, Houston, or Washington, DC campus.

 Though 7 years are allowed, the Advising Center recommends planning to complete the degree in no more than 5 years (better safe than sorry!).
 This means that students in the MACE (for example) should attempt to complete about 13 credit hours per academic year (65 hours ÷ 5 years = 13 hours).

 - Step 3 – Create A Plan!